jeffhain/jolikit/README-BWD.md

 - "Why is there no way to draw on an offscreen image?"
-  Images creation in memory (not from a file), and drawing on images using a graphics, could be added, but some libraries don't allowing for painting out of their UI thread, in which case preparing an image by drawing it offscreen would block events and regular painting.
+  Images creation in memory (not from a file), and drawing on images using a graphics, could be added, but some libraries don't allow for painting out of their UI thread, in which case preparing an image by drawing it offscreen would block events and regular painting.
   Also, some libraries don't provide graphics for their offscreen images,